Skip to product information

 The Nautilus Explorer liveaboard includes a dedicated camera room so you have a safe, dry area to build and service your underwater camera rig between dives.
 In addition, it has a dedicated camera station close to the dive deck, which lets you gear up quickly, check your housing and swap batteries or memory cards between dives.

-What’s more, it provides dedicated charging stations for cameras, strobes, torches and laptops so your batteries are always topped up and ready for the next dive.
+What’s more, it provides dedicated charging stations for cameras, strobes, torches and laptops so your batteries are always topped up and ready for your next dive.
 You’ll also find it offers WiFi internet onboard as a paid extra, so you can still back up key images and stay connected between dives if you need to.

 Underwater photographer FAQs for the Nautilus Explorer Liveaboard